omsf/joint-demo/script.md

 _show cell visualizing pChEMBL data_

 We see that this underlying data from ChEMBL has a heavy skew towards strong CYP inhibitors and not much data on weaker binders.
+This KDE plots are distributions over approximately 8000 molecules.
 This probably limits the applicability to arbitrary chemistries in an HTS context, and highlights the need for vastly more data collection of broader chemistries, ideally guided by missing coverage in the datasets.

 10:30